 Taco filling and Doritos.

 Another round of sourdough morning buns baked in the toaster oven.
 Facebook post on Sourdough Baking group resulting in requests for recipe.
-To validate repeatability of results, surgeon I baked another batch.
+To validate repeatability of results, I baked another batch.

 The dough is a three day process, but active time is minimal (for laminated dough).
 The small batch makes lamination easy and less fussy.